 From Pauluskerk, continue down Mauritsweg towards Eendrachtsplein Metro station.
 You’ll arrive at a square where it’s impossible to miss the controversial ‘Santa Claus’ statue.
 Can you guess why from the picture?

-The City Council of Rotterdam had commissioned American contemporary artist, Paul McCarthy to create an artwork for the city. €200,000 later, we have ‘Santa Claus’ or better known as Buttplug Gnome.
+The City Council had commissioned American contemporary artist, Paul McCarthy to create an artwork for the city. €200,000 later, we have ‘Santa Claus’ or better known as Buttplug Gnome.

 The artwork is suppose to be Santa Claus holding a Christmas tree.
 But Paul McCarthy had purposefully designed it with a mischievous twist.
 His intention was to highlight and discourage the superficial consumer culture around celebrations like Christmas.